Spanish tapas, a perfect gastronomic format for your business

 Although it has been demonstrated that the tapa is a very versatile gastronomic format for any type of catering business, when combined with an ingredient such as cheese, it becomes a more than exquisite snack.
 Cheese adds flavor and adapts to all types of tapas formats, from hot or cold tapas, to quick pinchos or more elaborate tapas, from traditional to avant-garde tapas.

-The success of cheese tapas will depend to a great extent on the quality of the products used, which will make the difference in the quality and flavor of each tapa.
+The success of cheese tapas will depend largely on the quality of the products used, which will make the difference in the quality and taste of each tapa.
 To help you, at Quescrem we make cream cheeses and other dairy products with the best milk from the region of Galicia, designed by and for professionals that are perfect to take your cheese tapas creations to another level.
-Cream cheeses and mascarpone of creamy texture and great culinary functionality, which allow us to incorporate them into sauces, mousses, creams and all kinds of preparations (baking, frying, refrigerated, frozen…).
-In addition, we have a wide range of lactose-free products for food intolerances.
+Cream cheeses and mascarpone cheeses with a creamy texture and great culinary functionality, which allow us to incorporate them into sauces, mousses, creams and all kinds of preparations (baked, fried, refrigerated, frozen…).
+In addition, we have a wide range of lactose-free products for elaborations suitable for food intolerances.

 Some ideas of tapas with cheese elaborated by our culinary team: